thebiggive/matchbot/Readme.md

 Other AWS infrastructure includes a load balancer, and ECS rolls out new app versions gradually to try and keep a working version live even if a broken release is ever deployed.
 Because of this, new code may not reach all users until about 30 minutes after CircleCI reports that a deploy is done.
 You can monitor this in the AWS Console.

+When things are working correctly, any environment with at least two tasks in its ECS Service should get new app versions with no downtime.
+If you make schema changes, be careful to use a [parallel change (expand / contract)](https://www.martinfowler.com/bliki/ParallelChange.html)] pattern to ensure this remains true.